Contact

 In brief

-• a choice of law can have an influence
+• A choice of law in prenuptial agreements can influence the applicable law.

 Every international situation requires an individual assessment.

-The applicable law is the national law used to assess your divorce and ancillary proceedings.
+The applicable law is the national legal system used to assess your divorce and related issues.

 This can relate to: